Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: Introduction

-To address these communication security challenges, traditional artificial intelligence (AI) methods have been applied in various forms, which include supervised learning, unsupervised learning, and reinforcement learning \cite{Yu2025, Heo2024, Wang2025}.
+To address these communication security challenges, traditional AI methods have been applied in various forms, which include supervised learning, unsupervised learning, and reinforcement learning (RL).
 These techniques have shown potential in detecting and mitigating security threats, such as identifying jamming signals, decreasing eavesdropping channel capacity and detecting anomalous behaviors.
 However, traditional AI methods have several limitations when it comes to dynamic and complex environments such as LAWNs.
 First, many of these methods have been designed for specific and narrow tasks, thus struggling to generalize across diverse scenarios.
 Moreover, traditional AI models typically rely on single-modality inputs, failing to leverage the multi-dimensional data that is crucial in LAWN environments, such as communication signals, environmental context and platform behaviors.
 Furthermore, these methods are reactive to attacks after they have been launched rather than predicting and mitigating potential threats proactively.

-Fortunately, large artificial intelligence models (LAMs) offer a promising solution to these limitations \cite{Jiang2025}.
-Specifically, LAMs provide enhanced capabilities for generalizing across diverse scenarios, adapting to dynamic environments and integrating multi-modal data streams.
-Their ability to perform complex reasoning, analysis and predictions allows them to address the unique security challenges faced by LAWNs more effectively than traditional AI methods.
-Therefore, this paper aims to investigate the integration of LAMs into secure communications for LAWNs and our contributions are summarized as follows.
+Fortunately, large artificial intelligence models (LAMs) offer a promising solution to these limitations \cite{Jiang2025}. {{Specifically, LAMs offer stronger adaptability, multi-modal intelligence integration, and long-term scalability, thereby enabling them to address the security demands of LAWNs more effectively than traditional AI approaches.
+For example, the WirelessGPT framework \cite{Yang2025} shows that LAM-based wireless models can perform effectively even under challenging conditions, such as a –5 dB SNR.
+In channel estimation, WirelessGPT achieves a 30\% reduction in normalized mean squared error compared to traditional methods, clearly demonstrating the performance improvements enabled by LAMs.}} Therefore, this paper aims to investigate the integration of LAMs into secure communications for LAWNs and our contributions are listed as follows.